Curriculum

 Residents will rotate through the Weiler cardiac care unit during their second year.
 The CCU at Weiler houses critically ill patients who are post STEMI/NSTEMI, those needing mechanical assistance with balloon pumps, patients with severe heart failure, and patients with arrhythmias such as VTach.

-• Medical Education
+Medical Education

-• Simulation
+Simulation

-• Toxicology at NYU Langone Poison Control Center
+Toxicology at the Bellevue/NYU Poison Control Center